devichs/Java-Frameworks-Project/README.md

     }
 }
 ```
-**G.  Modify the parts to track maximum and minimum inventory:**
+**G.  Modified the parts to track maximum and minimum inventory:**

-**•  Add additional fields to the part entity for maximum and minimum inventory.**
+**•  Added additional fields to the part entity for maximum and minimum inventory.**
 #### filename: Part.java

 lines 32-35 added variables minInv and maxInv within @Min and @Max with messages